The Girl's Guide to a Football Weekend in Vegas

 The payout on a straight bet or over/under bet generally is figured at odds of 10 to 11, meaning a wager of $11 would win $10.
 When you cash your winning ticket, you would receive $21 (your original $11 back, plus an extra $10).

-When you bet the money line, you disregard the point spread and bet on which team will win the game outright.
+If you bet the money line, you disregard the point spread and bet on which team will win the game outright.
 If you have a hunch the underdog will win the game, a money line bet can provide a big payout if you're correct.
 Betting on the favored team is not as lucrative because you'll win less than the amount of your bet.

 In our example above, the "minus" sign in the money line column indicates the Chargers are favored to win, while the "plus" sign indicates the Chiefs are the underdog.
 The numbers following the symbols indicate the odds.
 The Chargers' odds are -160, meaning if you wager $160 and the Chargers win, you will win $100 for a payout of $260.
 (You don't have to bet $160; a $16 bet would win $10 for a payout of $26 and a $10 bet would win $6.25 for a payout of $16.25.)
 The Chiefs' odds are +140, meaning a $100 wager would win $140 for a payout of $240 (and a $10 bet would win $14, for a payout of $24).

 Another football bet is the parlay, where you combine bets on several teams and/or totals into a single wager.
 For a two game parley, you could pick the Chargers to cover (win by more than 3) and the total to be under 44.5.
 If both those things happen, you win.
 If either thing does not happen, you lose.
-Regardless of the size of the parlay, if any of the individual bets loses, the entire parlay is a loser.
+Regardless of the size of the parlay, if any of the individual bets lose, the entire parlay is a loser.
 In the case of a push, that bet is disregarded and the parlay is reduced by one team.
 A two-team parlay would become a straight bet.

-A parlay is an exciting bet because there's an opportunity for a big payout if you pick all the correct teams.
+A parlay is an exciting bet because of an opportunity for a big payout if you pick all the correct teams.
 The amount you win depends on the number of individual bets.
 The more teams combined into a parlay, the higher the odds and the bigger the payout.
 A two team parlay generally pays at odds of 13 to 5 while a seven team parlay pays at 90 to 1.
-If you bet $10 on a 7 team parlay and all 7 teams cover the spread, you would win $900!
+If you bet $10 on a 7 team parlay and all 7 teams cover the spread, you would win $900.

 • "101, money line, ten dollars."
-You are betting $10 on the Chargers to win outright.
+This is a $10 bet on the Chargers to win outright.

 • "102, ten dollars."
-You are betting $10 on the Chiefs to win, tie, or lose by less than 3 points.
+This is a $10 bet on the Chiefs to win, tie, or lose by less than 3 points.

 • "102, money line, one hundred dollars."
-You are betting $100 on the Chiefs to win.
+This is a $100 bet on the Chiefs to win.

 • "101, over, twenty dollars."
-You are betting $20 that the total score of the game will be greater than 44.5.
+This is a $20 bet that the total score of the game will be greater than 44.5.

 • "101, under, one hundred dollars."
-You are betting $100 that the total score of the game will be less than 44.5.
+This is a $100 bet that the total score of the game will be less than 44.5.

 Where to Watch Football on the Strip